 In a further missive to The Times, on 23 February 1920, responding to allegations of massacre of the Armenians, and the big hue and cry in European capitals, this is some of what Syed Ameer Ali wrote in a spirited defence of the Turks thus:

-In the same letter, he bemoaned the overt moves of prominent British personalities to seek to wrest Constantinople from the Ottomans.
-He also pointed out that the Khilafat movement that had taken roots in India was not be dismissed lightly.
+In the same letter, he bemoaned the overt moves of prominent British personalities who sought to wrest Constantinople from the Ottomans.
+He also pointed out that the Khilafat movement that had taken roots in India was not to be dismissed lightly.
 He wrote:

 Appealing to the fair-minded British public, he points to the trust Muslim rulers have reposed in the British from their early days in India, when it was not even their colony, and goes on to show the sacrifices Indian Muslim soldiers made for the Crown during the Great War.
 Ameer Ali fearlessly states that, the soldiers who gave their lives and those who bore injuries had no inkling that they were drafted to fight, inter alia, the forces of their Caliph, in what some of the British politicians called the ‘last crusade’, aimed at destroying the last traces of the Islamic caliphate.